TYPO3-Headless/nuxt-typo3/docs/frontend/backend-layouts.md

 }
 ```

+We can see two objects - content and appearance with backendLayout property.

+If the response is ok, we will receive 2 objects - content and appearance.
+The name of the backend layout is stored in the appearance object as backendLayout property, so we should create a layout file named after data provided by API.
-If the response is ok - we see there are 2 object in content and custom backendLayout, then we can create layout file.
-To render content from selected `colPos` you can use `T3Renderer` .
+To render content from selected colPos you can use T3Renderer.

 create: `components/Bl2Columns.vue`:
 ```html